 Keep It Simple

-Puppy crates are great for when your dog is out of his crate but you want him to have a potty break.
-It’s easy to move a puppy crate out of the bedroom if you follow these tips:
+Puppies are great for when your dog is out of his crate but you want him to have a potty break.
+It’s easy to move a puppy out of the bedroom if you follow these tips:

 – Set up the potty area so that it’s easy for your dog to go into and leave.
 This might mean making a small hole in one side of the crate or putting some boards over one end so he has to pull himself up and go through.

 – Place a potty puzzle or toy outside the crate for your pup to play with while he goes.